Sunshine Meadows Hike: Banff Trail Guide

 As one of the top attractions in Banff, it can get busy around Sunshine Village, but if you stay at the Sunshine Mountain Lodge you can enjoy the peace and solitude of this magnificent setting without the crowds.

-You can never guarantee a wildlife sighting, but one fact is clear – the more people there are around, the less animals you are likely to see.
+You can never guarantee a wildlife sighting, but one fact is clear; the more people there are around, the fewer animals you are likely to see.
 Staying on the mountain gives you a chance to get up before the gondola opens.
 I can’t imagine many better wildlife viewing opportunities than this!

 Before You Visit Sunshine Meadows